It never fails — you go to bed to get some much-needed rest, wake up thinking you got plenty, and then suddenly you're tired again.

 We're not kidding!
 Research shows that to be the healthiest version of yourself, you need at least seven hours of sleep every night.

 To be your healthiest, you need seven or more hours of restful sleep per night, according to the panel's findings.
-Missing that nightly seven may contribute to a host of health problems, including obesity, heart disease, depression, high blood pressure, increased pain, diabetes, and a higher risk of accidents.
+Missing that nightly seven may contribute to a host of health concerns, including obesity, heart disease, depression, high blood pressure, increased pain, diabetes, and a higher risk of accidents.

-Don't make the mistake of thinking that more sleep is necessarily better, though: sleeping upwards of nine hours every night can cause daytime sleepiness and other health problems, as well.
+Don't make the mistake of thinking that more sleep is necessarily better, though: sleeping upwards of nine hours every night can cause daytime sleepiness and other health concerns, as well.
 While additional slumber helps children, including teenagers, as well as adults who need to catch up on restorative sleep, it can have adverse health effects if you consistently get more than nine hours of sleep.

 - Turn off your electronics when you go to bed so you aren't tempted to stare at small screens all night.
 Try an app that turns your phone apps off at a certain time each night.